jaewan99/ObsidianComputerScience/CSAPP/Chapter 2/Chapter 2.2.md

 Function B2Uw is a bijection.

 Example of bijection would be
-there is only one decimal values that 0001 can map which is 1 and also for reverse, where 1 can only map to 0001 to binary
+there is only one decimal values that 0001 can map which is 1 and also for reverse, where 1 can only map to 0001 to binary.

 2.2.3 two's compliment encodings